ShaunaGordon/hugo-lucid-dream/CONTRIBUTING.md

 ### Local development

-For working on Dream Plus, you can simply clone [this repository](https://github.com/UtkarshVerma/hugo-dream-plus), and make changes to its source code.
+For working on Lucid Dream, you can simply clone [this repository](https://github.com/ShaunaGordon/hugo-dream-plus), and make changes to its source code.
 To ensure if your changes work, test them against the [`example site`](/exampleSite).

 ### Pull Requests